PrORain-HCMUS/Homogenous-AutoEncoder/README.md

 # See the Notebooks section below for ready-to-use Colab/Kaggle notebooks
 ```

-> [!TIP] > **Recommended:** Use our pre-configured notebooks on [Google Colab](https://github.com/PrORain-HCMUS/Homogenous-AutoEncoder/blob/feat/enhancement/notebooks) or [Kaggle](https://github.com/PrORain-HCMUS/Homogenous-AutoEncoder/blob/feat/enhancement/notebooks) for the easiest setup with GPU support.
+> **Recommended:** Use our pre-configured notebooks on [Google Colab](https://github.com/PrORain-HCMUS/Homogenous-AutoEncoder/blob/feat/enhancement/notebooks) or [Kaggle](https://github.com/PrORain-HCMUS/Homogenous-AutoEncoder/blob/feat/enhancement/notebooks) for the easiest setup with GPU support.
 See the [Notebooks](#notebooks) section for all available options.

 ---